vsvsharma/interview_ques/README.md

 63. Program to print the day of the mentioned date.
 64. Program to check the given whole sentence is a valid palindrome or not.
 65. Program to find the number which occured only once.
+66. Program to find the sum of list of numbers using recursion.
+67. Program to check the number is palindrome or not using recursion.
+68. Program to count the consonants in the string.
+69. Program to find factorial of a number using recursion.
+70. Program to print the fibonacci series using recursion.

 # SQL Query Problems
 <img width="200px" src="./sql.png" alt="Python"  align="right" />